sharriet/impars/docs/case_study_questions.md

 + Occasionally the interviewer may skip a question if they feel it has already been answered, or they may add additional questions to encourage deeper reflection or elaboration of a particular point.
 Please do not be worried by this.
 + If at any point you are unsure how to answer a question, please tell the interviewer.
 Either they will try to reframe the question, or they will skip it and move on.
 + You will notice that pens and paper are available at the interview.
 Please feel free to use them as a communication aid where applicable.
 Occasionally you may be prompted to do so by the interviewer.
-+ Don't worry about revealing identifiable characteristics of the project through your narrative.
-If the details are deemed relevant enough